 Have you been thinking about using strategies that would enable faster growth?

-Then take this mini version of The Tycoon Playbook course.
+Then take this mini-version of The Tycoon Playbook course.

-If so, take a look at this insider overview of what’s involved with using the classic billionaire strategy, the biggest hurdles you will face, along with solid advice on how to succeed as a deal-maker.
+It’s an insider overview of what’s involved with using the classic billionaire strategy, the biggest hurdles you will face, along with solid advice on how to succeed as a deal-maker.
 This is the perfect item for the entrepreneur or consultant curious about accelerating growth.

 Billionaire Peter Thiel talks about he thinks billionaires create value.